-The rent concessions granted by the Group for the years ended December 31, 2022, 2021, and 2020 amounted to ₱913 million, ₱3,775 million, and ₱3,475, respectively.
+The rent concessions granted by the Group for the years ended December 31, 2023, 2022, and 2021 amounted to nil, ₱913 million and ₱3,775 million, respectively.

 Distinction among real estate inventories, land held for future development and investment properties.
 The Group determines whether a property will be classified as Real estate inventories, Land held for future development and Investment properties.
 In making this judgment, the Group considers whether the property will be sold in the normal operating cycle (Real estate inventories), whether it will be retained as part of the Group's strategic land banking activities for development or sale in the medium or long-term (Land held for future development) or whether it will be held to earn rentals or for capital appreciation (Investment properties).
 For land properties, the Group considers the purpose for which the land was acquired.